 Fixed 360° Beamformer

-main lobe directions and a separate set of N FIR filters are designed for each direction.
+main lobes, each lobe has resolution (360/M)° and a separate set of FIR filters is

-beamformer.
-An additional algorithm is needed, however, to select one of the M sets of
+designed for each lobe.
+An additional algorithm is needed to select one of the M outputs

-filters and smoothly switch between the filters when the user moves around (or when
+and smoothly switch from one direction to another when the user moves around (or when

 another user starts talking) to avoid any distortion in the beamformer output.

-Adaptive beamformer function similar to the 360° beamformer in that they automatically
+Adaptive beamformers function similar to the 360° beamformer in that they automatically

 track the user voice in the listening space.
 Unlike the Fixed 360° beamformers,